creek-service/creek-service.github.io/_posts/2025-09-10-shared-schema.md

 {: .notice--info}

 When it comes to sharing a schema, these are two main questions to consider:
-1. evolution; does the schema change over time?
+1. **evolution**: does the schema change over time?
-2. ownership: who is responsible for maintaining the schema and its evolution?
+2. **ownership**: who is responsible for maintaining the schema and its evolution?

 ## tl;dr